damienuwu/uitm-course-rag/readme.md

-UiTM RAG Course Search System
+# UiTM RAG Course Search System

 A Retrieval-Augmented Generation (RAG) web application designed to help students explore and match UiTM courses efficiently.
+Built with **FastAPI (Python)** for the backend and **Next.js (React)** for the frontend.

-Built with FastAPI (Python) for the backend and Next.js (React) for the frontend.
+---

 ## 🚀 Features

 ✅ Intelligent course recommendation using AI (RAG)
 ✅ Fast, interactive web interface (Next.js)
 ✅ RESTful API built with FastAPI